 Still, Bertolotti believes that the regional situation hasn’t had a negative effect on the two countries’ economic relations.
 “It has brought us two countries even closer, because we work together as friends and allies to end those conflicts and bring more stability to the region once again,” he said.
 As for how he thinks it will affect French investment and interest in Jordan, he is not too worried; “For them it is very important.
 Perhaps it is a different sector of activity than the one that existed in the first 10 years of the 2000s – with more infrastructural focus and a less commercial one – but it shows clearly that French companies are still there, and still interested.”

-This is part two of a nine-piece story.
+This is part one of a nine-piece story.
 Other pieces include: